Share this article!

 A Phil Hall Op-Ed: Last week, a pair of football teams were in the news for trying to lure taxpayer funding for their respective efforts to construct new domed stadiums.

-Earlier this year, the Chicago Bears raised the specter of a new $4.6 billion domed stadium, with the team offering to pay more than $2 million for the project – over 70% of the total stadium cost.
+Earlier this year, the Chicago Bears raised the specter of a new $4.6 billion domed stadium, with the team offering to pay more than $2 billion for the project – over 70% of the total stadium cost.
 While Chicago Mayor Brandon Johnson was supportive of the project, Illinois Gov. JB Pritzker and state legislators were noncommittal.
 A survey of Illinois voters commissioned by Crain’s Chicago Business found a two-to-one majority of Illinois voters were opposed to the stadium as proposed by the team, although 40% of respondents said they would be supportive of the project if the Super Bowl could be played at the proposed venue.

 The Bears openly toyed with the idea of moving out of Chicago to a property they own in neighboring Arlington Heights, but last week team president Kevin Sears insisted the team was focused on getting its new stadium constructed on a site next to its longtime home at Soldier Field, along the Chicago lakefront.